cognidance/cognidance/horizon task (PsyToolkit)/README.md

-The 'horizon task' is a psychology game that can be used to study human behavior during the explore-exploit dilemma (Wilson et al., 2014).
+The 'horizon task' is a psychology game used to study human behavior during the explore-exploit dilemma (Wilson et al., 2014).

 A special property of this task is its dissociation of directed and random